Yahyakiani/Css_Notes/Psychology/Psychology Notes.md

 - Unconditioned stimulus UCS A stimulus that naturally brings out a response of interest without being conditioned
 - A response that is natural and needs no conditioning.
 Like salivation at the sight of food for dog.
 - Conditioned Response A response that after conditioned is produced after occurance of a neutral stimulus.
-- The sequence and timing of  Neutral stimulus and uncondition stimulus is of grave importance.Research has shown that conditioning is most effective if the neutral stimulus precedes the unconditioned stimulus by half a second or a few seconds.
+- The sequence and timing of  Neutral stimulus and uncondition stimulus is of grave importance.Research has shown that conditioning is most effective if the neutral stimulus precedes the unconditioned stimulus by half a second or a few seconds.
 1. Neutral stimulus  after uncondition stimulus : Little chance of becoming a condition stimulus
 2. Neutral stimulus  before uncondition stimulus : Good chance of becoming a condition stimulus
 - Emotional responses are especially likely to be learned through classical conditioning.